Lesson 22: Managing State

 Quick Review

-• What value does swap! return?
+- What value does

-• How does a validator function indicate whether a state should be allowed or not?
+return? - How does a validator function indicate whether a state should be allowed or not?

 Replacing state with reset!

-While swap! is useful for transforming the state of an atom, sometimes we just want to update the atom’s entire state at once.
-Using ClojureScript’s standard library, this is not a difficult task: (swap! counter (constantly 0)). constantly returns a function that always returns a specific value every time it is called, so in this case, it returns a function that will always return 0, given any argument, which will effectively reset the counter state to 0.
-However, this code is not as cleat as it could be, which is why ClojureScript also provides the reset! function.
-This function simply takes the atom and a value, which it sets as the atom’s new state.
-Like swap!, it returns the new state:
+returns a function that always returns a specific value every time it is called, so in this case, it returns a function that will always return 0, given any argument, which will effectively reset the counter state to 0.
+However, this code is not as cleat as it could be, which is why ClojureScript also provides the reset!

 (reset! counter 0)